-- Preservation / State of Good Repair: Preservation of the existing transportation system and services will extend the life and utility of prior investments.
+- Preservation: Preservation of the existing transportation system and services will extend the life and utility of prior investments.
 Preservation of the system includes resurfacing roadways, ensuring safe bridges, resolving drainage problems, and improving overall operations through maintenance of traffic signs, markings, and signals.